MAGFest: MAGLabs

 In the wake of MAGFest's move from Virginia to Maryland in 2012, a secondary circuit of smaller events were held at the former primary venue in Alexandria.
-MAGLabs has not been held since 2018, but the organisers have indicated that future events may be held.
+From 2016 these were branded as "MAGLabs".
+The event circuit went on hiatus in 2019 but returned in 2025, with a new venue in Baltimore and the intention of holding it biannually.

 MAGWest

 A west coast MAGFest circuit launched in 2017.
 The event was conducted online in 2020 and 2021 due to the COVID-19 pandemic.
 These events were uploaded to the official YouTube channel after they concluded.